FC Spartak Varna: 1945–2010: Merge and Spartak naming

 In 1982 the "Falcons" reached the final of the Cup of Bulgaria as they won the semi-final against Levski-Spartak in Kazanlak in front of a crowd of 20,000.
 In Plovdiv, Spartak lost the final 4:0 to CSKA-Septemvriisko Zname, but as a finalist they obtained the right to play in the Cup of the National Cup Winners.
 In the first round, Spartak faced Turkish side Mersin Idman Yurdu.
 Spartak managed to win in Varna and draw in Mersin, enabling progression.
 In the next round, Spartak had the privilege to play former European champions Manchester United.
 Spartak displayed strong performances in both games, but narrowly lost 1-2 at the Yuri Gagarin Stadium and 0-1 at Old Trafford, thus suffering elimination.
 In the same year, JSK-Spartak returned to the A League.
-In the season 1983/84, after mighty and successful games, Spartak reached third place.
+In the season 1983/84, after number of games, Spartak reached third place.
 The goalkeeper Krasimir Zafirov was declared the best goalkeeper in the championship.
 Since 1985 the football was separated from the other sports in JSK-Spartak, and that way the FC Spartak Varna is differentiated as well.

 The 80's will be remembered and with the regular participation of the team in the tournaments for the Varna Summer Cup.
 Rivals of the "falcons" were the teams of NK Rijeka Croatia, the English Oxford United F.C., Hungarian Újpest FC and many others.
 In 1988/89, Spartak became the first Bulgarian team with private sponsor and president Atanas Atanasov-Kebie.
 From the autumn of 1994, president of the club was Nikolay Ishkov.
 Spartak relegated to B league in 1988–89 and returned to A League in 1991–92.
 However, Spartak relegated to second level in 1993–94.

-In the season 1994/95 after mighty games the falcons won the cup as the most progressive team in Bulgaria.
-In the same season the forward Ivo Georgiev scores 21 goals and became shooter number one of Bulgaria.
-At this time Spartak was considered one of the strongest teams in Bulgaria.
+In the season 1994/95 after many games the falcons won the cup in Bulgaria.
+In the same season the forward Ivo Georgiev scores 21 goals.
 For the first time there was successful transfer policy and perspective selection.
 Many of the players has a profitable offers from capitol's and foreign clubs.
-In its 84 years of history Spartak went through many peaks and downfall moments, but it left a bright trace in the Bulgarian football.
-F.C.
-Spartak is one of the clubs with the greatest traditions, between the 10 clubs which have most participations in the A PFG, and between the 15 who reached the Champions title of Bulgaria.
+In its 84 years of history Spartak went through many peaks and downfall moments, but it left a trace in the Bulgarian football.
 The same season Spartak returned to the first level.